Microgrid Frequency Control

 Keywords

-Microgrid, Frequency, Control, Droop, Stability, DER
+Microgrid, Frequency, Control, Droop, Stability, DER1.
+Problem Statement

 Modern power systems are seeing a rapid increase in renewable generation, and a change in balance from conventional synchronous generators to inverter-based generation.
 Horizon Power is transitioning its generating fleet to predominantly renewable generating units.
 Horizon Power’s microgrids will increasingly operate on renewable and inverter-based generating units only for extended periods of time.